 Brady Street History | Brady St Bid

-All interviews and footage will be put on a hard drive and donated to the Milwaukee Public Library’s archive for future use.
+All interviews and footage have been stored on a hard drive and donated to the Milwaukee Public Library’s archive for future use.

 The documentary will be submitted to the Milwaukee Film Festival, as well as several national and international film festivals.

-Any remaining funds will be donated to Cass Street School and Tamarack School.
-The Brady Street BID will not receive any payment for the documentary, nor will Rachel Taylor, the BID executive director, receive any additional payment for work on this project.
+Any remaining funds have been donated to Cass Street School and Tamarack School.
+The Brady Street BID did not receive any payment for the documentary.

 BRADY STREET HISTORY